Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Wine and Roses® Weigela features showy clusters of hot pink trumpet-shaped flowers along the branches in late spring.
-It has attractive deep purple foliage throughout the season.
+It has attractive deep purple deciduous foliage.
 The pointy leaves are highly ornamental and turn an outstanding brick red in the fall.
-The fruit is not ornamentally significant.